 Hey Flipping Junkies!
 Melissa again, here with another rehab article.
 This property is a little different from what we typically do.
 Condos are so small, so I thought this would be a good opportunity to talk about flipping small spaces.

-But first don’t forget to join the Flip Pilot group on FaceBook to become a part of our fast growing community of active investors.
-And if you want to master lead generation like me and Danny have, click the button below to go to our weekly webinar!
+But first don’t forget to join the FlippingJunkie Group on FaceBook to become a part of our fast-growing community of active investors.
+And if you want to master lead generation like me and Danny have, click here to visit our custom websites for real estate investors!

 Some of the bigger reasons why we don’t normally flip small spaces like a condo is because you don’t get as much of a return.
 The numbers on this property aren’t bad, though: